If you live on the West Coast, you may have heard someone say . . . “There’s enough carbon monoxide (CO) in Bull Kelp to kill a chicken”.

 Let me answer that.
 No!
 This is a sample size of ONE with a circus elephant who lived in an apartment complex in Alaska.
 This may not have been the wildest of elephants but possibly a pretty wild apartment complex. 🙂

 Can’t make this stuff up and it’s great to be able to report that naturalists didn’t.
 Those who have been saying “Bull Kelp is kept afloat with enough carbon monoxide to kill a chicken” are right.
 In fact, they’ve been low-balling the amount.
-(I would suggest that there is more valuable messaging around Bull Kelp and its great importance as habitat, fuel for the food web, oxygen production and carbon dioxide absorption.)
+However, I would suggest that there is more valuable messaging around Bull Kelp and its great importance as habitat, fuel for the food web, oxygen production and carbon dioxide absorption.

 And once again, with this blog, I feel like I have fulfilled part of my calling by providing essential, factual, life-enhancing information.
 In this case, involving kelp, chickens and an elephant named Bo.

-For more on Bull Kelp, please see previous blog “Journey Through Kelp” at this link.
+For more on Bull Kelp, please see my additional blogs:

 - Chapman, D. J. & Tocher R. D. (1966).
 Occurence and production of carbon monoxide in some brown algae.
 Canadian Journal of Botany 44 (10), 1438-1442